-Any proposal intended to be presented by a stockholder at the annual meeting of NeoStem stockholders to be held in 2013 must have been received by y NeoStem at NeoStem's principal executive offices, 420 Lexington Avenue, Suite 450, New York, New York 10170 no later than the close of business on , 2013 to be considered for inclusion in the proxy statement for the annual meeting, and must be received no later than, 2013 to be considered for inclusion in the proxy statement for the annual meeting, and must be received no later than, 2013 to be considered for inclusion in the proxy statement for the annual meeting, and must be received no later than, 2013 to be considered for inclusion in the proxy statement for the annual meeting, and must be received no later than, 2013 to be considered for inclusion in the proxy statement for the annual meeting, and must be received no later than, 2013 to be considered for inclusion in the proxy statement for the annual meeting, and must be received no later than, 2013 to be considered for inclusion in the proxy statement for the annual meeting, and must be received no later than, 2013 to be considered for inclusion in the proxy statement for the annual meeting, and must be received no later than, 2013 to be considered for the annual meeting for the annual mee 013 in order for the proposal to be considered timely for consideration at the 2013 annual meeting (but not included in the proxy statement for such meeting). Υοι are also advised to review the Company's By-Laws, which contain additional requirements regarding advance notice of stockholder proposals and director r nominations.
+Any proposal intended to be presented by a stockholder at the annual meeting of NeoStem stockholders to be held in 2013 must have been received by NeoStem at NeoStem's principal executive offices, 420 Lexington Avenue, Suite 350, New York, New York 10170 no later than the close of business on May 10, 2013 to be considered for inclusion in the proxy statement for the annual meeting, and must be received no later than July 24, 2013 in order for the proposal to be considered timely for consideration at the 2013 annual meeting (but not included in the proxy statement for such meeting).
+You are also advised to review the Company's By-Laws, which contain additional requirements regarding advance notice of stockholder proposals and director nominations.